ghbishal/nextui-nextjs-boilerplate/README.md

 ## 🎨 Styling and Design System

-This boilerplate uses NextUI, Tailwind CSS for styling and CVA for creating a powerful, easy-to-use design system.
+This boilerplate uses HeroUi, Tailwind CSS for styling and CVA for creating a powerful, easy-to-use design system.
 If you want to learn more about the setup, check out this fantastic video by Vercel:

 [![Styling and Design System](https://img.youtube.com/vi/T-Zv73yZ_QI/0.jpg)](https://www.youtube.com/watch?v=T-Zv73yZ_QI&ab_channel=Vercel)